desktop/desktop-trampoline/README.md

 Thankfully if you set an executable for your `GIT_ASKPASS` environment variable, it avoids all these problems as Windows can just execute the program.

+## Why Need A TCP Server?

+The main reason for using a TCP server is that it provides a generic and very powerful mechanism for GitHub Desktop to interoperate with Git and handle any other protocol Git would require in order to supply any kind of info.

+Thanks to this, with only one generic trampoline that forwards everything via that TCP socket, the implementation for every possible protocol like `GIT_ASKPASS` can live within the GitHub Desktop codebase instead of having multiple trampoline executables.